Paraquat Lawsuit | Parkinson’s Disease

 We are currently offering free and fast paraquat Parkinson’s lawsuit consultations.

-To discuss your potential case, please contact us
+To discuss your potential case, please contact us or call (310) 207-3233.

 Paraquat dichloride is a non-selective, broad-spectrum herbicide used primarily to kill weeds and grass.
 Austrian chemist Hugo Weidel and his student, M. Russo, discovered paraquat in the 1880s.
 Roughly 50 years later, scientists Michaelis and Hill discovered the chemical’s redox properties and named the compound methyl viologen.
-Scientists discovered the chemical’s weed killing properties in the late 1950s.
+Scientists discovered the chemical’s weed-killing properties in the late 1950s.

-Commercially introduced in 1962 as Gramoxone, paraquat quickly became a top-selling herbicide, despite numerous studies linking the herbicide to wide-ranging health issues.
+Commercially introduced in 1962 as Gramoxone, paraquat quickly became a top-selling herbicide despite numerous studies linking the herbicide to wide-ranging health issues.
 The rise in paraquat use coincided with the surge in no-till farming in the U.S. and worldwide.

 Common Paraquat Products